Breaking Down The Stereotypes Of Old Age

 dual photo of a younger man doing his hair and an older man pondering

-Stereotype: SENIOR ADULTS HAVE NO SENSE OF STYLE.
+Stereotype: SENIORS HAVE NO SENSE OF STYLE.

 Reality: YOU MASTERED SEVENTIES FASHION FOR A WHOLE DECADE—YOU WERE HIPSTER WAY BEFORE IT WAS HIPSTER.

-Senior adults and retirees have been around the block a few times.
+Seniors have been around the block a few times.
 Which means they know how to shake a leg, how to cut a rug, and more importantly, how to dress to the nines.
 And this extremely fine-tuned sense of style is no fluke—this group’s been honing it for decades.
 Which leads to another truth about seniors and style: most are well-behaved enough to not mock younger people for not knowing as much as they do about the stylish past.
 Keep on rocking your style, because nobody knows what looks best on you better than you.

 dual photo of two senior women playing dominos and seniors exercising in the pool

-Stereotype: RETIREMENT HOMES ARE BORING FUDDY DUDDY.
+Stereotype: RETIREMENT HOMES ARE FUDDY DUDDY.

 Gone are the days of boring afternoons spent watching reruns of Jeopardy.
 At Summit Vista, you can stay as entertained and busy as you’d like with exclusive access to top-notch amenities like a 62,000-square-foot clubhouse, luxurious pool, pub-style takeout, weekly social clubs, salon, creative arts studio, on-campus healthcare services, and the list goes on and on.